Mingtiandi

 “The hotel is within an easy reach from the Polytechnic University by bus or even by walk.
 As the hotel is only 100 metres from the nearest Yau Ma Tei MTR exit/ entrance, it therefore could also be suitable for students of other universities, like City University and the University of Hong Kong,” Alex Leung, chief surveyor at Hong Kong-based CHFT Advisory and Appraisal, told Mingtiandi.

 The partners will commit up to HK$291 million to the joint venture, with further funding needs to be met through external borrowing or shareholders’ loans, according to the stock exchange filing.
-Under the terms of the deal, Angelo Gordon, which is now part of US private equity giant TPG, will take an 85 percent stake in the JV, with Wang On holding the remaining 15 percent.
+Under the terms of the deal, the fund managed by Angelo Gordon, which is now part of US private equity giant TPG, will take an 85 percent stake in the JV, with Wang On holding the remaining 15 percent.

 With hotels among the most frequently traded en bloc assets in Hong Kong during the past two years, Leung noted that the price for the deal, “Is much lower than the price of Popway Hotel in Tsim Sha Tsui in July 2024 at HK$2.86 million per room.”